Instructions for NYU Courses Outside of Wagner

 Courses at Other Schools

-With the permission of the faculty, Wagner students may take courses offered by other divisions at NYU when such coursework is relevant to their program and enhances the students’ educational experience.
+With the permission of the faculty, you may take courses offered by other divisions at NYU when such coursework is relevant to your program and enhances your educational experience.
 To determine if a course outside of Wagner is a good match for you:

 - Obtain and review the syllabus.
 Please note that the syllabi on the Pre-Approved University-Wide Electives list are provided as a reference for students.
 For the most up-to-date syllabi, contact the department offering the course.

 - Check for prerequisites or other restrictions.
-Students who are unsure about their eligibility to take a course should contact the appropriate school or department in which the course is taught.
+If you are unsure about your eligibility to take a course, you should contact the appropriate school or department in which the course is taught.

 - Check if the course is on our Pre-Approved University-Wide Electives list.